kathleen101/IntroToProg-Python-Mod06/index.md

-## Welcome to Kathleen's Assignement 6 Page
+## Welcome to Kathleen's Assignment 6 Page